lukasgunschera/lukasWebsite/content/authors/admin/_index.md

 # Link to a PDF of your resume/CV.
-# To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`,
-# and uncomment the lines below.
 - icon: cv
   icon_pack: ai
   link: uploads/resume.pdf

-# Enter email to display Gravatar (if Gravatar enabled in Config)
+# Enter email to display Gravatar
 email: "l.gunschera@outlook.com"

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am a PhD Student at the MRC Cognition and Brain Sciences Unit at the University of Cambridge.
-I am particularly interested in the potential cognitive and social mechanisms that underlie human learning.
-I utilise a combination of longitudinal and computational modeling to examine the cognitive processes involved in social media use and wellbeing.
+I am a PhD student at the MRC Cognition and Brain Sciences Unit at the University of Cambridge.
+I am particularly interested in the cognitive and social mechanisms that underlie human learning.
+My research examines the (cognitive) processes that shape engagement and outcomes of social media use.
 I have a background in methodology and statistics and focus on conducting open and reproducible research.